 2012-13: Blacker had an up-and-down season seeing full-time action with the Maple Leafs’ AHL affiliate, the Toronto Marlies, in his second pro season.
 In 61 games he scored 4 goals with 7 assists and was -4 with 33 penalty minutes.
 Toronto finished first in the North Division and reached the second round in the AHL playoffs.
 Blacker played in four of nine playoff games.
 He had 1 assist and was +2 in the playoffs.
 Blacker spent time with the Maple Leafs but did not appear in any NHL games.

-A solid talent with a ton of tools at his disposal, Blacker is a top end skater which allows him to cover his mistakes and also jump into the rush.
+Blacker was a highly-touted prospect coming out of junior hockey but has yet to develop into the consistent two-way defender his skill set suggests he can be.
+He is a top end skater which allows him to cover his mistakes or jump into the rush.
 His offensive ability hasn’t translated much into the pros, but he does show flashes on occasion.
-Defensively, he’s come along well and has been used in penalty killing situations.
-Issues with Blacker surround his ability to play at a high level consistently.
-He can also be prone to mental lapses; be it missed plays or a costly penalty.
+Defensively, he’s made progress and has been used in penalty killing situations at the AHL level.
+The key issues for Blacker have been an inability to play at a high level consistently and a tendency for mental lapses such as missed plays or costly penalties.

 Blacker was invited to Dallas' 2015 training camp before being released and signing an AHL contract with Stars' affiliate Texas.
 His skill set suggests he can be a decent injury call-up option and provide some value on the power play.
 Achieving any more than that is uncertain at this point.